Friday, March 28, 2025

 What if my yogurt's texture is grainy, lumpy, or otherwise inconsistent?

-Heating your milk too fast in step 1 or culturing your yogurt too hot in step 4 is the most likely culprit for grainy texture or separation.
+Heating your milk too fast in step 1 or culturing your yogurt too hot in step 4 is the most likely culprit for curdled texture or separation.
+Heating milk for too long (i.e., too slow) can also cause grainy textures, too, though — there's a happy medium on a low (but not the very lowest) temperature that allows the milk to heat evenly.

 Of course, some inconsistency in texture is normal (especially if you use milk that's not homogenized — expect to have a "cream" layer of yogurt at the top).
 After the yogurt has chilled and before eating, you'll want to stir it.